 There is Opportunity in Chaos

-It’s clear that there will continue to be sweeping policy changes – in education, healthcare, the environment, immigration, and human rights – that will create more chaos and further tear our already frayed safety nets.
-As entrepreneurs, we have opportunities to replace those safety nets with new, innovative technologies, products and services.
+It’s clear that there that the sweeping policy changes that have occurred over the past four years in education, healthcare, the environment, immigration, and human rights will continue to create more chaos in the near-term and will take years to build back better.
+As entrepreneurs, we have opportunities to support the rebuilding with new, innovative technologies, products and services, that support a movement to a more just and regenerative economy.
 And, by engaging our communities in the design, testing, implementation, and ownership of those solutions, we can make our solutions more effective and resilient.

 Entrepreneurs Bring Together Community

-It’s easy for the divide and conquer strategy to work when we don’t feel connected with each other.
+It’s easy for the current divisive political strategies to work when we don’t feel connected with each other.
 As entrepreneurs, we can cultivate greater connection in our communities through our businesses.
-Small, brick-and-mortar businesses provide the potential for people in local communities to meet each other and nurture relationships.
+Small businesses can get involved by sponsoring community-driven efforts to reduce racial and economic inequities.
 Online businesses can use social networks to provide opportunities for people to interact and create relationships across long distances.
 In addition, as entrepreneurs, we can choose to hire, spend money, and bank locally, keeping resources circulating and investing in our local communities.

 So, whether you’re running a new startup or sitting with a new business idea and waiting for political stability, think about the ways your business can contribute to a greater good.
 Now’s the time to use your power and get started.
 Your community needs you!